medined/silver-argint/installers/typhoon/README.md

 NOTE: The document, and others in Typhoon installer directory, assume that you have knowledge from the Kops installer directory.

+## Failure

+The Target Group health check is not working.
+I tried to add a health check service to the worker.yaml typhoon file which does start up and respond to locahost:10254/healthz but the service is not responding outside of the instance.
+I don't know why.

+Not now, Typhoon is not an option.

 ## Description

 Typhoon is a minimal and free Kubernetes distribution.